 • Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to relieve pain

-• Muscle relaxants to relieve pain and spasm
+• Muscle relaxants to relieve pain and muscle spasms

 • Applications of moist heat

-• Physical therapy exercises to strengthen muscles and improve flexibility
+• Physical therapy exercises and piriformis syndrome stretches can help you to strengthen muscles and improve flexibility.

 In some cases, an ultrasound-guided corticosteroid injection may be helpful for relieving pain.
 For cases of severe pain, your doctor may recommend electrical stimulation of the muscles to block pain.